Edric-Matwiejew/QuOp_MPI/docs/source/quop_mpi.rst

 graph_array
 ------------

-Methods to generate arrays corresponding to the first row of a circulat graph adjacency matrix.
+Methods to generate arrays corresponding to the first row of a circulant graph adjacency matrix.
 These may be passed to :meth:`~quop_mpi.MPI.qwao.graph` to produce an array of graph eigenvalues distributed over the MPI communicator associated with the :class:`~quop_mpi.MPI.qwao` object.

 .. automodule:: quop_mpi.graph_array
     :members: